Callum-A/cosmwasm-zero-to-hero/09 - Execute 1/README.md

 This means we now have our options in the correct format.

-Let's construct our `Poll` but firstly we need to import the struct and the `Map` in storage.
+Let's construct our `Poll` but firstly we need to import the struct and the `Map` into storage.
 This can be seen below:

 ```rust
 // We can add it to our existing config imports